-In Malta, public health services are obtained through the health centres and hospitals.
+In Malta, public health services are obtained through health centres and hospitals.

-By presenting your European Health Insurance Card, you can obtain necessary medical care, usually free of charge.
-Information about services as well contact information can be obtained from the Maltese Ministry of Health and Energy.
+By presenting your European Health Insurance Card, you can obtain necessary medical care usually free of charge.
+Information about services as well contact information can be obtained from the Maltese Ministry for Health.

 There are a large number of private health services available.
 These operate separately from the public sector.
 You pay the full cost of treatment yourself when you use these services.

-Acute emergency dental treatment is provided free of charge in the health centres.
+Emergency dental treatment is provided free of charge at Mater Dei Hospital in Msida and the health centres.
 Treatment is available, however, only on limited basis.
 Most dental care in Malta is provided in the private sector.
-Costs incurred for private healthcare are not reimbursed.

 Prescription medicines prescribed by a doctor are non-reimbursable.
 The only exception to this is medication prescribed in a hospital, which is free during inpatient treatment, and for the first three days after you are discharged.
 In other situations, you will have to pay the costs of medicines yourself.